 For example, a 100" x 100" quilt would cost $180.00

 For binding, I do it all for you.
 Price is $15-25 plus fabric depending on size of the quilt.
 It is sewed on all at one time!

 Preparing Your Quilt Top for Machine Quilting

 - Make sure your quilt top is well pressed and seams are flattened.
 Seams should be pressed flat not pressed open.

 - Trim all hanging threads from the back and edge as much as you can.
-Those threads will show through light areas of the quilt.
+Those threads can show through light areas of the quilt.

 - Quilting does not correct piecing problems.
 If there is fullness in the center or wavy borders, you may wind up with pleats or puckers.
 I do my best to correct such problems as I quilt, but I can’t guarantee that I can work out all problems.
 To avoid wavy borders and pleats, you must make your borders fit your quilt.
-Measure through the middle of the quilt and cut your borders to that length.
+Measure through the middle, top and bottom of the quilt and take the average of those numbers, cut to that length and make them fit.
 You may need to ease the quilt to fit the borders.

 - Quilts must be clean and free of offensive odors. ( I reserve the right to refuse Quilts with strong odors so that they may not contaminate the work of other clients and my equipment).

 - Identify the top of your quilt and backing with a safety pin if it has a directional print.